Nonmyopic Global Optimisation via Approximate Dynamic Programming: Background

 Similarly to the rollout approach \eqref{eq:background:dp:rollout}, analogies to this sample-based approach can be found within the control community in the context of the MPC literature, e.g., \cite{blackmore_probabilistic_2010,schildbach_scenario_2014}.
 Moreover, notice that \eqref{eq:background:dp:multi-step} can be seen as a generalisation of \eqref{eq:background:dp:rollout}.
 In particular, when $m_t = 1$ and $w_t^{(1,\dots,1)} = \expval{w_t}$, \eqref{eq:background:dp:multi-step} regresses to a single-branch certainty equivalent solution to \eqref{eq:background:dp:rollout:mpc}.

-\begin{remark} Again, it is important to stress that, also in this formulation, the performance of the resulting control policy is dependent on the quality of the prediction model $\mathcal{F}_k$, in case this is not fully known.
-Likewise, the disturbance sampling strategy affects this performance, and different methods with different properties can be employed, e.g., Monte Carlo (MC), quasi-MC, or Gauss-Hermite (GH) sampling \cite{jiang_efficient_2020,lee_efficient_2020}. \end{remark}
+\begin{remark} Again, it is important to stress that also in this formulation the performance of the resulting control policy is dependent on the quality of the prediction model $\mathcal{F}_k$, in case this is inexact.
+Likewise, the disturbance sampling strategy affects this performance, and different methods with different properties can be employed, e.g., Monte Carlo (MC), quasi-MC, or Gauss-Hermite (GH) sampling \citep{jiang_efficient_2020,lee_efficient_2020}. \end{remark}